Linear Response for a Family of Self-Consistent Transfer Operators: Invariant Densities for the Self-Consistent Transfer Operators

-It is a known important fact that $P$ is a contraction with respect to this metric (see e.g. \cite{liverani1995decay}\cite{Viana}).
-In the following we show that for suitable values of $t$ and $a>0$, also $\mc L_t$ is a contraction.
-The lemmas below gathers a few useful inequalities. \begin{lemma} There is $\epsilon_0>0$ sufficiently small such that for every $a>0$, every $t\in(-\epsilon_0,\epsilon_0)$, and $\phi,\psi\in\mc V_a$ with $\int\phi=\int\psi=1$,
+It is a known important fact that $P$ is a contraction with respect to this metric (see e.g. \cite{liverani1995decay,Viana}).
+In the following we show that for suitable values of $t$ and $a>0$, the operator $\mc L_t$ is also a contraction.
+The lemmas below gather a few useful inequalities. \begin{lemma} There is $\epsilon_0>0$ sufficiently small such that for every $a>0$, every $t\in(-\epsilon_0,\epsilon_0)$, and $\phi,\psi\in C^0$ with $\int\phi=\int\psi=1$,

 \end{lemma} \begin{proof} Notice that